 - Joshua Kosman, San Francisco Chronicle

-"Background music this is not.
-De Mare renders lyricism with a dreamy, even gossamer touch; in rambunctious numbers, he goes gorgeously bananas.
-Yet even the wildest inventions never obscure our octogenarian wunderkind of the American musical... what De Mare hath wrought, with the help of his many collaborators, adds up a collective Goldberg Variations for Sondheim."
+"Background music this is not... what De Mare hath wrought, with the help of his many collaborators, adds up a collective Goldberg Variations for Sondheim."

 - Matthew Gruewitsch, Pundicity

-A master teacher and lecturer, Mr. de Mare can offer residencies and lectures as well as day-, week- or semester-long curricula based on Liaisons material.
+A master teacher and lecturer, Mr. de Mare can also offer residencies and lectures based on the Project. info@anthonydemare.com